 Arrowhead State Trail runs between the Taconite State Trail at Pike River Flowage near Peyla and to 3 miles south of International Falls (east of I-71 ...

 Much of Bear Island Lake Trail passes through Bear Island Lake State Forest in Minnesota's northern reaches, near Superior National Forest and Boundary ...

-The Alborn-Pengilly Trail runs for 42 miles along an abandoned railroad corridor between Pengilly and Alborn.
+The Alborn-Pengilly Trail runs for 42 miles along a former railroad corridor between Pengilly and Alborn.
 The easy terrain is a mix of woodland, lakes ...